-ENVIRONMENTAL ACTIVITIES FOR MIDDLE SCHOOL: A curriculum unit with a series of environmental education lessons that guide students through designing an interactive infographic.
-The step-by-step instructions support learners as they explain the causes, harmful effects, stakeholder interests, location data, and solutions to an important issue.
+A curriculum unit with a series of environmental education lessons that guide students through designing an interactive infographic.
+Step-by-step instructions support learners as they explain the causes, harmful effects, stakeholder interests, location data, and solutions to an important issue.

-CONNECT HUMAN ACTIVITY TO THE ENVIRONMENT: Activities provide an excellent way to inspire environmental stewardship.
-Incorporate the lessons as part of a digital literacy class, science or geography unit, or Earth Day event.
+Activities provide an excellent way to inspire environmental stewardship.
+Incorporate lessons as part of a digital literacy class, science or geography unit, or Earth Day event.
 Encourage sustainability and conservation efforts.

-MAKE LEARNING RELEVANT: Transform a traditional research assignment into a meaningful public awareness campaign.
+Transform a traditional research assignment into a meaningful public awareness campaign with environmental activities for students.
 An infographic is a powerful way to communicate using short but impactful text and simple, symbolic images.
-Combine the use of Google Docs, Sites, Slides, Sheets, My Maps, and Drawings to produce the publication.
+Use Google Docs, Sites, Slides, Sheets, My Maps, and Drawings to produce the publication.

-HASSLE-FREE LESSONS: TechnoEarth includes a PDF curriculum guide with teaching strategies and helpful tips, PDF student workbook to promote independence, and resource files to reinforce learning.
+TechnoEarth environmental activities for students include a PDF curriculum guide with teaching strategies and helpful tips, PDF student workbook to promote independence, and resource files to reinforce learning.
 Minimize classroom preparation using the provided reproducible worksheets, clear example files, templates, environmental fact sheets, slide decks, quizzes, checklists, and rubrics.

 Students become environmental stewards.
 They prepare to create an infographic that informs the public about an important issue.
 To start, they study example publications to gain an understanding of the content and design elements.
 Next, they research a topic including cause, effects, interesting facts, location, stakeholders, and solutions.
 A reference list tracks sources of information.
 By the end of the session, students complete a checklist to verify they are ready to design their infographic.